normalperson543/ForumingCli-ent/README.md

 [number] = Goes to the forum/topic with that ID
 ```

-### Using only the terminal
+### Using only the CLI part
-You don't have to use the TUI.
-You can open the homepage, forums and topics using only the terminal.
+Don't want to be stuck in the TUI? can open the homepage, forums and topics using only the terminal, without interacting with the TUI.

 Print out the homepage:
 ```